 Will or Revocable Living Trust – Which is Best for Me?

-One of the first estate planning decisions you will need to make is whether using a Will or Revocable Living Trust will best achieve estate planning goals.
+One of the first estate planning decisions you will need to make is whether you want to create a Will or Revocable Living Trust to achieve estate planning goals.
 Understanding the differences between the two can help you make an informed choice that aligns with your goals and objectives.
+In this article, I will discuss the differences between wills and revocable trusts, explore their advantages and disadvantages, and provide guidance to help you make an informed choice about which option is right for you.

 What is a Will?

-A will serves as the cornerstone of basic estate planning, providing essential instructions about who should receive your property after you die.
+A will is the cornerstone of a basic estate plan.
 When you create a Will you can:

 What is a Revocable Living Trust?